What is student exchange?

 - you may miss convocation due to different semester dates at the host institution and the fact that graduation is dependent on RMIT receiving and processing your academic transcript from your host institution in a timely manner.

-Most exchange partners will require you to enrol in a full- time on-campus load, equivalent to three or four RMIT courses ( 36 -48 RMIT credit points).
+Most exchange partners will require you to enrol in a full-time on-campus load, equivalent to three or four RMIT courses (36-48 RMIT credit points).
 It may be possible for domestic students to go on exchange on a part-time load, please contact GEO for more information.
-You will need:
+You'll need:

 - RMIT academic approval